Kent State shootings: Friday, May 1

-At Kent State University, a demonstration with about 500 students was held on May 1 on the Commons (a grassy knoll in the center of campus traditionally used as a gathering place for rallies or protests).
-As the crowd dispersed to attend classes by 1 p.m., another rally was planned for May 4 to continue the protest of the expansion of the Vietnam War into Cambodia.
-There was widespread anger, and many protesters called to "bring the war home".
+At Kent State University, a demonstration with about 500 students was held on May 1 on the Commons, a grassy knoll in the center of campus traditionally used as a gathering place for rallies and protests.
+As the crowd dispersed to attend classes by 1 pm, another rally was planned for May 4 to continue the protest of the expansion of the Vietnam War into Cambodia.
+There was widespread anger, and many protesters called to "bring the war home."
 A group of history students buried a copy of the United States Constitution to symbolize that Nixon had killed it.
 A sign was put on a tree asking: "Why is the ROTC building still standing?"
+A further protest organised by the Black United Students (BUS) also took place during the afternoon, to demonstrate solidarity with antiwar protests at Kent State University and at The Ohio State University; attracting around 400 students, and ending peacefully at 3:45 pm.

-Trouble exploded in town around midnight when people left a bar and began throwing beer bottles at police cars and breaking windows in downtown storefronts.
-In the process, they broke a bank window, setting off an alarm.
+Further issues arose following President Nixon's arrival at the Pentagon later during the day.
+Upon his arrival he was greeted by a group of Pentagon employees; with one female employee commenting in regards to Nixon's speech announcing the launch of the Cambodian Incursion: "I loved your speech.
+It made me proud to be an American".
+This prompted Nixon's controversial response:"You see these bums, you know, blowing up the campuses.
+Listen, the boys that are on the college campuses today are the luckiest people in the world, going to the greatest universities, and here they are burning up the books, storming around this issue.
+You name it.
+Get rid of the war there will be another one."Trouble exploded in town around midnight when people left a bar and began throwing beer bottles at police cars—injuring five police officers—and breaking several windows in downtown storefronts.
+In the process, they broke a bank window, activating the alarm.
 The news spread quickly, and several bars closed early to avoid trouble.
 Before long, more people had joined the vandalism.

 By the time police arrived, a crowd of 120 had already gathered.
 Some people from the crowd lit a small bonfire in the street.
 The crowd appeared to be a mix of bikers, students, and transient people.
 A few crowd members threw beer bottles at the police and then started yelling obscenities at them.

 The entire Kent police force was called to duty, as well as officers from the county and surrounding communities.
 Kent Mayor LeRoy Satrom declared a state of emergency, called the office of Ohio Governor Jim Rhodes to seek assistance, and ordered all of the bars to be closed.
 The decision to close the bars early only increased tensions in the area.
 Police eventually succeeded in using tear gas to disperse the crowd from downtown, forcing them to move several blocks back to the campus.